Quabbin Reservoir, Massachusetts, USA

 - Statistics / Weather / Helpful Links

 Looking for Quabbin Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 One of the country’s largest man-made public water supplies, Quabbin Reservoir dominates the landscape in Western Massachusetts.
 Supplying much of the drinking water to the greater Boston area, the reservoir is heavily protected by its surroundings with the aim of providing pure water to Massachusetts residents.